Start the new term happy: Advice for a smooth transition back to school

 September is a month of fresh starts, best intentions and lots of exciting new beginnings.
 For some, these new routines can be a welcome change and for others a little overwhelming, and not just for the children!
 Juggling new classes and clubs, school days and homework alongside usual busy family life can be quite the challenge.
 Here are our four top tips to ensure a smooth start to the new academic year for the whole family …

-To help ease you and your child back in to the new routine, we really encourage our members to choose their Explore days in advance.
+To help ease you and your child back into the new routine, we really encourage our members to choose their Explore days in advance.
 Whether this is decided at the start of each week or at the start of the month, it will support you in making sure regular attendance is possible alongside any new clubs.
 To maximise progress we recommend at least six sessions a month, but if you find this a little tough in September, don’t panic!
-Try to keep it regular to get back in to the swing of it all, and remember you can catch up any missed sessions next month!
+Try to keep it regular to get back into the swing of it all, and remember you can catch up on any missed sessions next month!

 - Make time for fun

 The hard work and routine of September can come around quickly for all involved after a long hot summer!
-Be sure to plan in some free days if possible for impromptu after school park trips etc to make the most of the last of the summer sun.
+Be sure to plan in some free days if possible for an impromptu after school park trip etc to make the most of the last of the summer sun.

-If you’d like any support or advice to help you have a smooth transition back to school, get in touch with your centre team today!
+If you’d like additional maths and English support or advice to help you have a smooth transition back to school, get in touch with your centre team today!